Pleasant Point Museum and Railway

-The Pleasant Point Museum and Railway is a heritage railway located in the small country town of Pleasant Point in southern Canterbury, New Zealand, inland from Timaru.
+The Pleasant Point Railway and Historical Society is a heritage railway located in the small country town of Pleasant Point in southern Canterbury, New Zealand, inland from Timaru.

 History

-Its main terminal is located at Pleasant Point station, which was an important stop on the Fairlie branch railway.
+Its main terminal is located at Pleasant Point Station, which was an important stop on the Fairlie branch railway.
 For just over a year from 24 December 1875, Pleasant Point was actually the terminus of the line as construction further inland proceeded, and upon completion of the line, it functioned as a typical country station until closure of the Fairlie Branch came on 2 March 1968.
 After the line closed, a historical society was formed with the aim of preserving Pleasant Point station, as the original building from 1875 still stood, with the addition of a 1930s booking office.
 The society ultimately managed to preserve the station, yard, and roughly 2.5 km of track.
+The line runs between Pleasant Point station south-east to Keane's Crossing station.

-Motive power
+Motive Power

 Motive power at the Pleasant Point Railway includes: